Excellent Reviews on Trustpilot

 Parts, electronics, and full machine replacement.

-• Mobile App for Remote Management: Control inventory, pricing, and performance from anywhere using our iOS and Android apps.
+- Mobile App for Remote Management: Control inventory, pricing, and performance from anywhere using our iOS and Android apps.
 VTM Vending Software.
-1-year subscription included in purchase.
-Software fee of $29 per machine per month after the first year.
+3-month subscription included in purchase.
+Software fee of $29 per machine per month from month 4.

 What product sizes fit, and can it vend anything besides Pokémon packs?

-The standard 22mm coils dispense any sealed standard Pokémon booster pack inside a top-loader case.
-Larger coils — sold separately — handle bigger product: 35mm for sleeved packs, and 50mm or 55mm for mini-tins, Elite Trainer Boxes, and oversized special editions.
+The standard 22mm coils dispense any sealed Pokémon booster pack (10 cards) inside a top-loader case.
+The pack loads into the case, the case fits the 22mm coil, and one pack vends at a time.
+Larger coils, sold separately, handle bigger product: 35mm for sleeved packs and 55mm for mini-tins.
+Elite Trainer Boxes and booster boxes are too large and will not fit.
 A coil swap also lets the same machine vend other trading cards, candy, snacks, or small electronics.

 Do I need a license to run a Pokémon vending machine?